 In this case, it will be the Hospital that organises the transfer and the required documentation but they will request that you contact us as your Funeral Director so we can then organise and manage the transfer with the Hospital of the deceased to into our care.

-If a Death happens Overseas or Interstate
+If a loved one dies Overseas or Interstate

 It can be highly stressful when someone dies interstate or overseas.
 Your loved one needs to be transported home and whether it is abroad or within Australia the first thing to ensure is that the deceased is transferred to a place of care and safety.